MohamedR4dy/electro_Pi_internship/README.md

 ---

-**Capstone Project: Tic Tac Toe Game**
+## Capstone Project: Tic Tac Toe Game

-🎮 **Description:** Create a classic Tic Tac Toe game in Python, played in the command line.
+**Description:** 🎮Create a classic Tic Tac Toe game in Python, played in the command line.
 Focus on core mechanics using Python's data structures and control flow tools.

 **Key Steps:**